iulicc/NZXT-Starfield-compass-Web-Integration/README.md

 </div>

-An interface for the NZXT AIO pump screen inspired by the Starfield compass shown on the gameplay videos.
+An interface for the NZXT AIO pump screen inspired by the Starfield HUD compass shown on the gameplay videos.
 The interface includes CPU and GPU temperatures + actual RAM usage.

 ## ✅ Quick Usage
 Paste the following url in NZXT CAM: https://iulicc.github.io/NZXT-Starfield-compass-Web-Integration/